 - Reduced cabin noise

 All-wheel steering is one example of how Danfoss is at the forefront of machine versatility.
 This helps customers getting the most out of their equipment.
-This electrohydraulic steering system enables operators to manually adjust the steering mode.
-This also allows them to best match machine performance to the task at hand.
+Electrohydraulic steering system enables operators to manually adjust the steering mode, allowing them to best match machine performance to the task at hand.